 It reduces administration and the monthly payments are predictable, which is great for cashflow.

 The annual accounting scheme doesn’t really suit businesses who expect to receive VAT repayments.
-And with only an annual requirement, businesses can put off staying on top of their VAT record keeping and administration.
+And with only an annual requirement, businesses can put off staying on top of their VAT record keeping and receipts.

 Read more about Annual Accounting